 Now, you can proceed to Customize WordPress admin toolbar by hiding the unnecessary item from WordPress admin.

 Adminimize is a WordPress plugin used to clean up WordPress menu.
+As plugins adds new functionality to your WordPress site or extends existing functionality on your site.
 The plugin modifies the administration backend and allows the user to assign access to a certain area of action.
 The plugin will allow you to activate and deactivate every area of menu and submenu.